The DX Panel is optimized for data entry for DX chasing or rag chewing

 If you are having a problem with your look ups, please check your Look Up Preferences to make sure your call book service is selected in the Call Book popup.

-If this is set to “None” cached lookups may provide some data for some calls but manual lookups will only provide DXCC info.
+If this is set to “None” cached lookups and your log will provide some stored data for some calls but lookups for totally new calls will only provide DXCC info.

 After repeated network problems MacLoggerDX will set your Call Book popup to “None”, this is done to limit timeouts due to thrashing a dead connection.
 If this becomes necessary you will be presented with an Alert to tell you what has happened.
 When the network connection returns you will need to remember to set your Call Book popup back to your Call Book choice.